Ethanol10/darth-vader-ror2/README.md

 - 1.1.0
   - Changed grip to Darth Vader's grip.
   - Melee attacks now reduce cooldown for all skills (this is to exemplify his juggernaut playstlye), in exchange his skills have longer cooldowns.
-If you're constantly attacking the skills have lower cooldowns than previously.
+If you're constantly attacking the skills have lower cooldowns than previous updates.
     - Force push/pull: 3s -> 5s.
     - Deflect: 6s -> 10s.
     - Rage Unleashed: 90s -> 125s.